Prince Harry Celebrates New Role As A Father With Latest Wardrobe Choice

 — CNN (@CNN) May 9, 2019

-Those that met with the Duke seemed to have the newest royal in mind as well.
+Those that met with the duke seemed to have the newest royal in mind as well.
 While reuniting with a family he first met at the Invictus Games two years ago in Toronto — where Harry and his now wife Meghan Markle first went public with their relationship — he was gifted a toy rattle adorned with rabbits by 9-year-old Daimy Gommers, her mother Danielle, and father Paul.

 The presents didn’t stop there.
 Harry was also given an adorable Invictus Games onesie for the newborn from Princess Margriet, lighting up the crowd with laughter when he modeled the baby clothing against his own body.